ojhavk/ojhavk.github.io/research.md

 data (e.g. hydrology), climate data (e.g., chaotic systems).
 1. How biological neurons behave and how to inform design of biologically plausible neural networks?

-I am happy to work with acadmics, industry, and students on research contributing to these questions.
+I like to work with acadmics, industry, and students on research contributing to these questions.
 Do read examples of my work towards answering these questions and do get in touch at v[dot]k[dot]ojha[at]reading.ac.uk.

 ### Grants
 1. **EPSRC (UK)** Doctoral Training Program projects from the University of Reading (£120K): a) Artificial intelligence-enabled smart eco assisted living space (PI) and b) Combining machine learning and data assimilation to estimate model errors (Co-I).